wyne-ybanez/WeatherTop-v1/README.md

 ## Future Implementations

-- I would like to sort the user's station list alphabetically.
+- I would like to make the web app truly responsive, at the mean time, it is only responsive if the screen size is minimized directly on the browser.
+It is not responsive to mobile phones.
 - I would like to add a footer for the webapp.
 - I would like to add toasts to the website to make it more user-friendly.